parasyte/hnc-opendnas/README.md

 ### 1. Configure image

-Configure the OpenDNAS server in the `OpenDNAS/` directory and `settings.sh` file.
+Configure the OpenDNAS server in the `settings.sh` file.

 ### 2. Build the image